roman-milk/roman-milk.github.io/human-android.md

  All that meant was, she refrained from rubbing her sex against their legs, like a bitch on heat.
 She teased out of them, what they might like to do to her.
 She accidently lost the blouse, letting it unravel, from being tied under the ample breasts.
 They were fascinated by her huge tits.
 They didn't have to say anything, their faces revealed all.

  "Could you help, me, I can't let go of my breasts, and get my top back on," she simpered, fluttering her eyelashes at them.
 As Jerome pushed and pulled at the top, trying to make it fit, she looked into his face, gauging how to continue.
-Report_Story #2